Kaalig/OverTheWire-Walkthrough/README.md

 Ok, so first of all, if you have trouble login in to this level, don't forget that the SSH username is now bandit1 for the level 1-2, and bandit2 for the level 2-3, and so on..

 Now, we need to  find and open the "-" directory.
-So we find the "-" directory by using **ls**, then we use **cat** again but we have a problem when we do that :
+So we find the "-" directory by using ``ls``, then we use ``cat`` again but we have a problem when we do that :
 ![bandit1](https://github.com/user-attachments/assets/9721cbe6-6bcb-41ea-893b-9d393e244b8b)

 Indeed, bash doesn't understand that we want to see the file since it is called like that.
-A little trick that we can do is to put "./" before the directory name so it can get understand by BASH just like that :
+A little trick that we can do is to put ``./`` before the directory name so it can get understand by BASH just like that :
 ![bandit 1_1](https://github.com/user-attachments/assets/89cbec04-51ce-4e9a-b8a9-502d2fe05008)